 Doxycycline is the treatment of choice for adults and children of all ages with suspected anaplasmosis.
 Doxycycline is most effective at preventing severe complications and death if it is started early in the course of illness.
 Treatment should be started for anyone with suspected anaplasmosis and should never be delayed while waiting for laboratory results.

 The best way to prevent anaplasmosis is to avoid tick bites.
 Please see our tick prevention page for more information.

 For more information about anaplasmosis, please visit the CDC Anaplasmosis webpage.

 Due to the close relationship between the bacteria, cases of anaplasmosis and ehrlichiosis are currently reported together in Indiana.
-For anaplasmosis statistics in Indiana, please visit our ehrlichiosis and anaplasmosis statistics page.
+For anaplasmosis maps and statistics in Indiana, please visit:

 National statistics for anaplasmosis can be found at the CDC Anaplasmosis Epidemiology and Statistics webpage.

 For anaplasmosis diagnosis, treatment, and testing information, click here.